modernization-with-ai/publication/processors/README.md

 # Processor Architecture Comparison Tool

-A comprehensive web-based tool for comparing IBM POWER, Intel x86, and IBM Mainframe processors, with a focus on mainframe migration sizing calculations.
+A unofficial comprehensive web-based tool for comparing IBM POWER, Intel x86, and IBM Mainframe processors, with a focus on mainframe migration sizing calculations.

 ## Overview